Studies in Education (on campus and online)

 Do you want to create an individualized course of study and deepen your understanding of how children learn?
-Studies in Education is for you!
+Then, Studies in Education is for you!
 We offer two tracks: Teaching & Learning (on campus) or Leadership (online).

 Supervised fieldwork/advisement lies at the heart of a Bank Street education.
 Through sustained experiences in the field, supervision from core faculty, and close collaboration with peers, our graduate students develop the ability to connect theory to practice and to reflect deeply on their own growth as educators.
 In this program, you will: